cnorick/curse-of-strahd-notes/Session Notes/Session 2.md

 	- While pursuing the books, [[Shalooti]], finds a secret lever that opens a door to a secret room
 - Inside the secret room, the party sees other books that reference the occult
 	- they also see a human skeleton, near a chest, with a poison dart in their side, holding a note
-	- in the chest, they find the dead to the house, a deed to the windmill, and a will signed by Elizabeth and Gustav Durst bequeathing the house and windmill to their two children [[Thornboldt]] and [[Rosevalda]]
+	- in the chest, they find the dead to the house, a deed to the windmill, and a will signed by [[Elizabeth Durst]] and Gustav Durst bequeathing the house and windmill to their two children [[Thornboldt]] and [[Rosevalda]]